Contact Us

 You can also add your phone calls here in Activities > Scheduling > Phone calls > New.

-The quick search portlet is handy when searching for things you haven't figured out the prefix for.
+The quick search portlet is handy when you haven't figured out the prefix for something.
 If you're new to NetSuite, you might know that prefixes restrict your search to a specific type of information, helping you make a more specified search and find what you need a little bit faster.
 Let's say, searching for a postal zip code, and you don't know what the prefixes are off-hand.
 Instead of guessing and trying to figure that out in the global search bar, you can use the portlet to enter your search and select the type of result you are looking for from the dropdown menu.

 Need a refresher on NetSuite global search prefixes?
 Check out our blog post on The Best Way to Learn NetSuite Keystroke Shortcuts!